manloeng/nc-news/README.md

 ```
 Once you have cloned the repo, you should have the repo on your system.

-You will need to install the required modules to run the api sucessfully.
+You will need to install the required modules to run the api successfully.

 ## Step 2 - Installing